 However, you can also avoid driving (and schlepping gear) with these Ski Bus Deals in NYC, which pick up in NYC and deposit you at a number of area resorts.

 Snowboarders love the expansive terrain park at Mountain Creek in New Jersey, but there's plenty for beginners here, too.

 Mountain Creek is a great all-around option for a family ski trip with 46 runs, the largest terrain park in the area, snow tubing, and a vertical drop of about 1,000 feet for the skiers.
 Plus, it is just over an hour away, so one of the closest to the city.
-We just visited again this year, and had a great time.
-Ski and snowboarding lessons for kids and adults start every two hours in a huge ski school area.
+We visited last year and had a great time.
+Ski and snowboarding lessons for kids and adults start throughout the day in a huge ski-school area.

 Jump in the car and be on the slopes in less than an hour.
 Campgaw Mountain is a tiny slip of a slope about 20 miles north of the George Washington Bridge, so it's perfect for a day trip.
 This is a great destination if your kids are young or just learning to ski.
 There's a designated beginner area with magic carpets for transporting little (or big) kids back up the hill.
 Individual and group lessons are available, and there is a children's program for ages 4-6.
 Campgaw can get busy, but it's definitely not as crowded as some of the bigger resorts.

 4. Best Ski School: Windham Mountain, New York

 Windham's ski school is ranked among the best in the country.
 Your kids will be in good hands at the Children's Learning Center, which provides lessons for ages 3-12.
 Children ages 2-7 can be dropped off at the center for half- or full-day supervision, too, while you freely explore the 54 trails.
 Windham is a family-friendly resort with wonderful amenities, including a full-service ski shop, multiple dining facilities, and nearby lodging.
 It's a great choice for a weekend getaway.